narengan/cis/cli/cli-ratelimit.md

 **NAME**

-    `ratelimit-rule-create` - Create a new rate limiting rule for a given DNS domain.
+    `ratelimit-rule-create` - Create a new rate limiting rule for a given DNS domain. (enterprise plan only)

 **USAGE**